Tunisian naturalization issue: Naturalizations following the 1923 law

 The major beneficiaries of this law were Tunisian Jews, eager to escape the jurisdiction of Tunisian courts which essentially applied Islamic law.
 From the beginnings of the protectorate, many of them had elected to send their children to French schools.
 Thus, they now met the conditions for obtaining French citizenship.
 In 1924, 284 Jews applied for naturalization, as well as 62 Muslims.
 Between 1924 and 1930, the number of applicants increased to 5300 Jews and 1150 Muslims.
 Their motivations were mostly prosaic: almost all of the applicants were minor officials attracted by the so-called 'colonial third', whereby French citizens were paid a salary one third higher than that paid to Tunisians.

 Lucien Saint, the Resident-General of France, who was the originator of this law, wanted to weaken the nationalist movement by attracting its better-educated members.
-However, he only managed to attract the sarcasm of the most racist colonialists, who mocked these new citizens who barely spoke French.
-When he left Tunisia on January 2, 1929, he did not know that he was leaving his successor François Manceron,a time bomb that would re-animate the Tunisian national movement once again.
+However, he managed only to attract the sarcasm of the most racist colonialists, who mocked these new citizens who barely spoke French.
+When he left Tunisia on January 2, 1929, he did not know that he was leaving his successor François Manceron a time bomb that would re-animate the Tunisian national movement once again.

 National movement of 1932

 The decrees enacted by Lucien Saint in 1926 led the members of Destour to act with discretion.
 The economic prosperity of the country in that period did not help them mobilize inhabitants.
 Waiting for more favourable conditions, they focused on setting up Destourian cells in the countryside and created numerous labor unions in each corporation.
 Literary, artistic and theatrical companies travelled the country in order to maintain the national sentiment.
 Nationalist newspapers in Arabic or French were also developing.

-November 1, 1932 saw the publication of the first edition of L'Action Tunisienne managed by Habib Bourguiba, Mahmoud El Materi, Bahri Guiga, M'hamed Bourguiba, Tahar Sfar and Ali Bouhageb.
+November 1, 1932, saw the publication of the first edition of L'Action Tunisienne managed by Habib Bourguiba, Mahmoud El Materi, Bahri Guiga, M'hamed Bourguiba, Tahar Sfar and Ali Bouhageb.

 Soon, the effects of the Great Depression reached Tunisia and discontent grew in the country.
 These young nationalists felt that a good cause would be sufficient to revive the National movement on a new basis.